 The college had two foundations with combined assets of about $100,000 when they merged into the Central Community College Foundation in 1996, according to Crowley.

 The foundation currently has 14 board members from throughout the CCC service area.
 The wide range of talent and experience represented by the board has played a key role in the foundation’s success.
-“The Foundation Board gives generously of their time, talent, leadership and money,” Dean Moors, current executive director, said.
+“The Foundation Board gives generously of their time, talent, leadership and money,” Dean Moors, former executive director, said.

 The college also plays a major role in the foundation’s success because people appreciate the tremendous impact Central Community College has on the economy of central Nebraska, according to Moors.
 He points out that the college’s most recent Graduate Employment Report (2019-20) shows that 94 percent of graduates stayed within the college service area and 100 percent stayed in Nebraska.
 A recently completed economic impact study shows that every dollar of tax money invested in CCC returns $1.80 in benefits.

 Moors said CCC’s career and technical programs contribute a significant number of educated professionals to the workforce.
 “Our students can graduate in two years or less, start their career, make a good living for their families and be productive member of their communities,” Moors said.
 “The wide range of career and technical programs available at CCC has been a tremendous benefit for central Nebraska.”

 Central Community College offers certificates, diplomas and associate of applied science degrees in 36 career and technical areas, including some of today’s fastest growing occupations such as Heavy Equipment Operator, Advanced Manufacturing Design Technology, Early Childhood Education, Hospitality Management and Culinary Arts, Occupational Therapy Assistant, Nursing, and Visual Communications.

 Providing support for students